RMIT Design Hub

 Completed in May 2012, the Design Hub was designed by Sean Godsell Architects in association with Peddle Thorp Architects.
-The Design Hub is located on the historic Carlton & United Breweries site.
-The building is featured prominently in the science fiction film Predestination.
+The building is featured in the science fiction film Predestination.

 Description

-One of the unusual features of the facade of the Design Hub is that it has the capability of collecting solar energy throughout most of the day, as the surface is covered in operable disks.
-Although, as of 2013, there are no solar panels installed, it has the capability to accommodate this technology in the near future with its facade system.
-To achieve harvesting energy at an optimum level, ganged disks are fitted with an actuator which will allows the disks to be exposed to the sun as much as possible.
+The Design Hub has the capability of collecting passive solar energy throughout most of the day, as the surface is covered in operable disks, and has the potential to incorporate solar panels in the near future with its façade system.
+To achieve harvesting energy at an optimum level, ganged disks are fitted with an actuator that allows the disks to be exposed to the sun as much as possible.
 With the current material of sandblasted glass, the disks operate as a 'second skin' controlling solar gain and access.
 An internal computer controls this facade by adjusting each cell with rotational motors, according to Melbourne's daily weather.

-Additional self-sustaining features include the underground water tank, which stores grey water for re-use including flushing toilets, mechanical cooling requirements, and irrigation.
+Additional self-sustaining features include the underground water tank, which stores grey water for reuse including flushing toilets, mechanical cooling requirements, and irrigation.

 The Design Hub consists of two buildings with a central forecourt in between.
-One building is for research and archives and the other for exhibitions and working spaces.
-However, the buildings are connected at basement level to allow delivery, movement and storage of items.
-The planning of both buildings is organised in a linear manner around closed service rooms and cores.
-The design sought simple clean continuous space upon entering the building leading to curiosity and exploration to other spaces.
+One building is for research and archives and the other is for exhibitions and working spaces.
+However, the buildings are connected at the basement level to allow delivery, movement, and storage of items.
+The planning of both buildings is organized in a linear manner around closed service rooms and cores.
 The spaces are fairly large and open due to the choice of materials.

 The circulation of the building is surrounded by long corridors which can also be transformed into gallery spaces where works can be hung on the walls.
-High ceilings, narrow corridors and control of light within the space gives a very dramatic atmosphere into the interior.
+High ceilings, narrow corridors, and control of light within the space give a very dramatic atmosphere in the interior.
 Part of the open plan design is the arrangement of furniture which can be moved around depending on the usage of space.
-Another key feature of the building is flexibility of spaces.
-The Research groups will be able to locate their work out of the warehouse rooms.
+Another key feature of the building is the flexibility of spaces.
+The Research groups will be able to locate their work outside of the warehouse rooms.